Gluing II: Boundary Localization and Gluing Formulas: 4D index and half-index

 where $\tau$ is the coordinate of $S^1$, and $\cF$ stands for all variables in the theory.
 Next, we cut $S^3$ into two hemispheres $HS^3_\pm$.

-From the point of view of $S^2\times S^1$, the generator $J_L + J_R=j_3$ rotates $S^2$, and so we end up in the setup of \cite{Imamura:2011su}.
+From the point of view of the boundary $S^2\times S^1$, we end up in the setup of \cite{Imamura:2011su}.
 In particular, the equation \eqref{twist} defining the twisted sector on $S^1\times S^3$ reduces to eqn.
-(17) of \cite{Imamura:2011su} defining the twisted sector on $S^1\times S^2$.
-In other words, the gluing theory is the 3D $\cN=2$ QFT on $S^1\times S^2$ whose field content and SUSY transformations are precisely those of \cite{Imamura:2011su}
+(17) of \cite{Imamura:2011su} defining the twisted sector on $S^1\times S^2$ for $\beta_1=\beta_2$.\footnote{In their case, the answer does not depend on $\beta_1$, so we might as well choose $\beta_1=\beta_2$, which leads to $e^{-\beta_1 R}=e^{-\beta \frac{R}{2}}$ in their equation (17).
+This $R/2$ in 3d is precisely our $R$ in 4d.} In other words, the gluing theory is the 3D $\cN=2$ QFT on $S^1\times S^2$ whose field content and SUSY transformations are precisely those of \cite{Imamura:2011su}

 We can now localize the gluing theory by simply applying the results of \cite{Imamura:2011su} for the localization of superconformal indices in 3D.
 In particular, most of the fields vanish on the localization locus.
 The non-vanishing fields are parametrized in terms of two constant matrices: $z\in \mathbb{T}$ valued in the maximal torus of the gauge group, and $m\in \mathfrak{t}$ valued in the Cartan subalgebra.
 This $z$ is the holonomy of the gauge field around $S^1$, which makes it valued in the maximal torus.
 On the other hand, $m$ is a gauge magnetic flux through $S^2$, so it is quantized as the GNO charge.
 Another field that has a non-zero vev is $\sigma = \frac{m}{2r}$, a scalar in the 3D $\cN=2$ vector multiplet.
 Hence integration over the localization locus is represented by a sum over $m\in \Lambda_{\rm cochar}$ (a cocharacter lattice) and an integral over $z\in\mathbb{T}$.
 Including the 1-loop contributions computed in \cite{Imamura:2011su}, we obtain the gluing formula expressing index in terms of the half-indices: